parsimeikoikai/Morus-bassanus/README.md

-# AWSGannet-light
+# Morus-bassanus
-This repo is for deploying the light version of AWS GANNET application
+This repo is for deploying the light version of Morus-bassanus application

 ## Development Setup
 - In this project we are using python3.11 and poetry as our env manager.